ahmed-khalil-omrani/lab-4---Warehouse-Product-Sorting/README.md

 ## 🚀 observation
 - we can see that the bublle sort and selection sort are near to each other
 -
-- the build in python sort have less time omplexity
+- the build in python sort have less time complexity
--
+- Selection sort < Insetion Sort < Bubble Sort in time complexity

 Thank you for reading! 🚀